 I began to write SPEAKING of LOVE after witnessing a breakdown that terrified me and kept me terrified long after the event.
 When a person you think you know becomes quite another person, all sense of trust in the predictability and reliability of things deserts you.
 I was afraid I would go mad myself but I also wanted to unearth the roots of my fear.
 I couldn’t articulate that when I began writing SPEAKING of LOVE, it was quite unconscious.
 All I felt was a fascination with and terror of madness, but I also had a growing hunch that the old stories might help my protagonist re-assemble and re-member the threads of her life.
 And, as I wrote, I discovered what my protagonist’s daughter discovers in the novel which, naturally, I’ll leave you to discover for yourself.

 Before SPEAKING of LOVE found a publisher I sent it to TLC (and I’d recommend any first-time novelist to do the same: they provide wonderfully objective and constructive advice).
 Subsequently TLC asked some of the writers they’d helped towards publication to write about the experience of working with TLC.
 If you’d like to read about my TLC experience you can, here.

-SPEAKING of LOVE is still available in an electronic version from amazon but, sadly, the publishers of the hardback and the paperback, Beautiful Books, have gone out of business.
+SPEAKING of LOVE is available from amazon.
+Sadly, the publishers of the hardback and the paperback, Beautiful Books, have gone out of business.